 • Double click on the circumference of the circle .This will bring up the properties of the circle .
 Input radius as “1” and press “Enter”.

-What we have done is we have created a circle with a diameter of one inches .
-Whatever the unit you used , Make sure that you are creating a circle that have a diameter equal or greater to “1”.
+What we have done is , We have created a circle with a diameter of one inch .
+Whatever the unit you use , Make sure that you are creating a circle that have a diameter equal or greater to “1” unit.

 Placing Pixel LED Reference Points